jayunit100/network-policy-subproject/p0_user_stories.md

 - Writing network policies is hard, I forget what the defaults for ports, ingress/egress, and nil/empty collections (for label selectors and policy structs) are.

+- I want visualization of my network policies, as a tool to help me create accurate network policies as well as to help me verify existing network policies for correctness.

 ## tier-2

 - I want to be able to scrape from pod endpoints for every pod in my cluster, but can't afford to make new policies for each one given the large rate of pod churn.